philbooth/check-types.js/README.md

 * `check.assert.xxx(thing, message)`:
   The assert modifier
-  calls the equivalent predicate and throws an `Error` if the result is `false`.
+  changes predicates
+  to throw when their result
+  would otherwise be `false`.
-  It can also be applied
+  It can be applied
   to the `not`, `maybe` and `either` modifiers using the forms
   `check.assert.not.xxx(thing, message)`,
   `check.assert.maybe.xxx(thing, message)`
   and
   `check.assert.either.xxx(thing, message).or.yyy(thang)`.
+  It is also itself a function,
+  which simply throws
+  when its argument is false.

 Additionally, there are some batch operations that allow you to apply predicates